Impact of Device Orientation on Error Performance of LiFi Systems: Bit-Error Ratio Performance

 By calculating the integral, $F_{\mathcal{S}}(s)=\int_{s_{\rm{min}}}^{s}f_{\mathcal{S}}(s){\rm{d}}s$, the CDF of SNR on $k$-th subcarrier can be obtained.
 The CDF of SNR can be also acquired by substituting $\hbar=\sqrt{\frac{s}{\mathcal{S}_0}}$ in \eqref{CDFLOSExact}, i.e., $F_{\mathcal{S}}(s)=F_{H}(\sqrt{\frac{s}{\mathcal{S}_0}})$.

 Fig.~\ref{figPDF} shows the PDF and CDF of the received SNR obtained from analytical results compared with the Monte-Carlo simulation results.
-The UE is located at position $L_3$ and the transmitted optical power is $1$ watt.
+The UE is located at position $L_1$, the transmitted optical power is $3.2$ W and UE's FOV is $90^{\circ}$.
 The results are provided for two directions: $\Omega=45^{\circ}$ and $\Omega=225^{\circ}$.
 Other simulation parameters are given in Table~\ref{TableSimulationParam}.
 As it can be seen, the analytical models for both PDF and CDF of the received SNR match the simulation results.
 The factor $c_{\rm{H}}$ for $\Omega=45^{\circ}$ is $0$.
 This factor for $\Omega=225^{\circ}$ is $0.975$ for simulation results and $0.979$ for analytical model.
 These results confirm the accuracy of the analytical model.